 Students in the UBC Master of Data Science program are required to use their own laptops.
 In particular, students will need to have a machine that:

-- can connect to networks via a wireless connection
+- Can connect to networks via a wireless connection for on campus work

 - Has at least 50 GB disk space available

-- has at least 8 GB of RAM
+- Has a minimum 8 GB of RAM

 - Uses a 64-bit CPU

 - Is at most 6 years old at the start of the program (4 years old or newer is recommended)

 - Uses English as the default language